 Digital Interaction Design is all about being creative about how digital technology will affect our everyday lives.
 This doesn't just mean computers.
 Digital technology is almost everywhere - from mobile devices to intelligent clothing.
-You will study at Duncan of Jordanstone College of Art and Design (DJCAD), part of the University of Dundee.

 Digital Interaction Design at Dundee

 Interaction design is an exciting blend of product design, graphic design, computing and user research, but is a rapidly growing discipline in its own right.

 Interaction design is an exciting blend of product design, graphic design, computing and user research, but is a rapidly growing discipline in its own right.
 Digital companies from Apple to Orange employ interaction designers in this dynamic and rapidly evolving discipline.

 Interaction Design could be for you if you want to combine your creative and technical sides.
 This opens up careers in interaction design in the creative industries, but also gives you skills that could take you in other directions as well, such as user research or the digital economy.

 Here at Duncan of Jordanstone College of Art & Design, Dundee Digital Interaction Design is closely allied to Product Design.
 As part of a joint programme called ‘Social Digital’ , we have a shared design process.
 You can read about this below:

 We will help you to develop the essential skills to identify and respond to people’s needs, using a number of people-centred research methods.
 We teach our students to find out what people want and how to design the right interfaces and interactions for them.
 We often work closely with stakeholders in the community to find meaningful outcomes.